semantic-release/commit-analyzer/README.md

 #### Default rules matching

-If a commit doesn't match any rule in `releaseRules` it will be evaluated agaisnt the [default commit types](lib/default/release-rules.js).
+If a commit doesn't match any rule in `releaseRules` it will be evaluated agaisnt the [default release rules](lib/default/release-rules.js).

 With the previous example:
 *   Commits with a breaking change will be associated with a `minor` release.